Liu Xie: Life

 A native of today's Zhenjiang, Liu's traced his ancestry to Shandong.
 He was orphaned in his youth and chose not to marry, either because of poverty or conviction (or both).
 Liu studied Buddhism with Sengyou and helped edit sutras at the Dinglin Monastery (定林寺) until his death during the Liang Dynasty.
 It was during his time editing Buddhist scriptures that he wrote his The Literary Mind and the Carving of Dragons.

-He later became a private secretary to Xiao Hong, brother of the Liang emperor Xiao Yan.
+He later became a private secretary to Xiao Hong, brother of the Liang founding emperor Xiao Yan.
 He also did logistics for a military unit and was later promoted to county magistrate in Taimo (modern day Longyou county, Zhejiang province).
 Eventually, he again worked as a secretary to the emperor's other sons, until he was later sent back to the monastery.
 When the scripture editing project was finished, Liu decided to continue on at the monastery.

 Liu also wrote The Great Enlightenment (Hong Ming Ji) and On the World (Shijie Ji), both of which are lost.
 He also wrote an essay entitled "Treatise on Refuting Falsehood" (Mie Huo Lun).